matter-labs/zksync-era/docs/specs/prover/boojum_gadgets.md

 - poseidon/poseidon2
 - sha256

-Each of them perform different functions in our proof system.
+Each of them performs different functions in our proof system.

 ## Queues